artrugh/js-notebooks/VariableAndDataType/data_type.md

 This behavior of typeof `null` being 'object' is considered a quirk or historical bug in JavaScript, but `null` itself is not an object in the traditional sense.
 It's a unique primitive value in the language.

-#### Null vs. Undefinied
+#### Null vs. Undefined

 In JavaScript, `null`, `undefined` often sources of confusion due to their similar roles.

 A valid value in JavaScript, `null` is a primitive data type explicitly assigned to a variable to indicate that it has no value or that it's intentionally empty.

-Also an primitive data type `undefined` epresents the absence of value due to variables being declared but not assigned, or accessing nonexistent properties or variables.
+Also an primitive data type `undefined` represents the absence of value due to variables being declared but not assigned, or accessing nonexistent properties or variables.
 It's also the default return value of functions if no return value is specified.

 ### `typeof` operator